 When pollen grains are kept in water, they start giggling rapidly in random order.
 This is an evidence of motion of particles of matter.
 Pollen grains moves randomly in water because particles of water hit pollen grains from all sides in a random manner.

 Pollen grains move faster in warm water, because particles of warm water move more rapidly.

-You can observe the dancing particle of dust in the beam of sunlight which is coming through a slit in the room.
-The particles of dust appear dancing because of its continuous motion along with the particles of air.
+You can observe the dancing particle of dust in the beam of sunlight coming through a slit in the room.
+The particles of dust appear to be dancing because of their continuous motion along with the particles of air.

 Brownian motion proves that matters are made of very small particles and they are moving continuously.

-Particles of matter attract each other because of force of attraction.
+Particles of matter attract each other because of force of attraction

 The force of attraction between particles of solid, liquid and gas can be arranged in decreasing order as follows:

 Solid > Liquid > Gas

 1: (c) Five, 2: (a) Particles, 3: (d) Millions, 4: (a) Greatest, 5: (b) Negligible, 6: (c) Lowest, 7: (a) Chalk, 8: (c) Air, 9: (b) Book, 10: (d) Air